-Results of the Open Innovation Challenge
+Results of the Building Materials Challenge

 More valuable still, Sto will bring Liatris’s product to market as an OEM customer, substantially reducing the need for initial sales & marketing expense and providing the company a longer time window to raise growth capital.
 As Frank Yang describes it, “The ProblemSpace process has resulted in a direct market interface for us and has enabled more meaningful conversations with co-investors.”

 Tyson Kindstrom, VP of Marketing at Sto, was also pleased with the outcome.
 “The initial round of this challenge yielded great response well beyond our expectations,” said Kindstrom.
 “The framework ADL provided to create a wide prospect funnel then quickly navigate toward final selections was essential in streamlining the process for Sto’s management.
-All three projects can benefit our core business as well as open up new growth areas.
+All three winning projects can benefit our core business as well as open up new growth areas.
 Without ProblemSpace we would have been unsure of the differentiation and fit, and hard-pressed to execute.”